 Seasoning, or curing, a cast iron pan is the key to getting that perfect non-stick surface that makes cooking with cast iron a joy.
 If you skip this step, absolutely everything will stick to the pan.

-- Coat your cast iron cookware liberally with vegetable oil or shortening.
+- Coat the cast iron cookware liberally with vegetable oil or shortening.
 Be sure to do the inside and outside.
 If there's a lid, do it, too.

 - Then, place your cookware in a 300-degree oven for one hour.

-- Remove, and wipe off any liquified shortening.
+- Remove the cookware from the oven and wipe off any liquified shortening.
 Your pan is now seasoned!

 - To avoid a mess in the oven, place a piece of foil under the pan.

 - A true non-stick surface takes time to form.
 To avoid cooking frustrations, only use your pan for meats and other fatty foods in the beginning.

 How to Clean Cast Iron